llenroc/Cheers/README.md

 # Cheers

-Cheers is a complet set of Nuget packages which ease you the build of an application.
+Cheers is a complet set of micro Nuget packages which ease you the build of an application.
 Your business can be implement with the CQRS pattern.
+The stack is perfect to develop Microservices !

 */!\ Packages are currently in development and a sample to use it with OWIN WebApi will be avaible soon :)*